developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/battery/index.md

 ---
-title: Battery
+title:  Battery Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview

-The Battery Module is used to set the attributes of the battery indicator and retrieve the status of the battery.
-For more information about positioning these indicators, please refer to the [indicator layout overview page](IndicatorPositions).
+**The Battery Module is used to set the attributes of the battery indicator and retrieve the status of the battery.
+For more information about positioning these indicators, please refer to the [indicator layout overview page](IndicatorPositions).**

 ## Syntax
 <table class="re-table">